 You’ll be reimbursed for the purchase of up to four upgraded boardings in positions A1-15.
 This can be purchased at the departure gate or ticket counter on the day of travel.
 You can use this on four different occasions, or if you prefer you can use them on a single flight (if you’re traveling with three others).

 It can take up to eight weeks for these to be reimbursed, though typically you’ll find it posts faster than that.

 The price of upgraded boardings varies by flight, so it’s hard to put a dollar value on this benefit.

 Inflight Wifi Perks

 This card has a pretty incredible wifi benefit.
 Southwest Airlines charges $8 per device for wifi access, and for having the Performance Card you get an $8 credit daily.
-So if you fly Southwest every single day you could get this credit up to 365 days per year.
+This means that if you fly Southwest every single day you could get this credit up to 365 days per year.